jaskiratvig/golang-restapi-dynamodb-serverless/aws-golang-http-get-post/README.md

 ## Serverless

-One addition to the helloWorld project is the serverless.yaml file, which is responsible for deploying Amazon API Gateway as Infrastructure as Code.
-However, I did not deploy the DynamoDB table via Serverless so this project assumes that a table has already been created in the us-east-1 region.
+One addition to the helloWorld project is the serverless.yaml file, which is responsible for deploying Amazon API Gateway and creates the DynamoDB tables as Infrastructure as Code.

+## AWS Parameter Store

+## Auth0

+## DynamoDB

 ## Amazon Simple Email Service (SES)